jonathanericksen/DC_Crime_Analysis_and_Modeling/README.md

 **Crime by Geographic Location**

 Finally, we took a look at the exact geographical location of each crime that took place.
-I built an interactive Tableau visual which allows the user to filter the month and crime time to geo locate each instance.
+I built an interactive Tableau visual which allows the user to filter the month and crime time to geolocate each instance.
 A screenshot is provided below:

 <p align="center">
      <img src="images/Crime_geo_location.png" width="650" height="450">